Boyhood – An Inside Look

 Modern Classic Teen Boyhood Film – Remember The Titans

-Remember The Titans is one of my favorite films focusing on teen boyhood.
+Remember The Titans is one of my favorite films about teen boyhood.
 High school male athletes are another population inaccurately represented in pop culture.
 Even less common in teenage boyhood books and movies are the experiences of male high school athletes and their deep, intimate bonds.
 Issues of race and class are central to the plot of this film.
 It is fun watching these young men struggle to build friendships and team unity in spite of their perceived differences.

 Remember the Titans is a 2000 American sports drama film produced by Jerry Bruckheimer and directed by Boaz Yakin.
 The screenplay, written by Gregory Allen Howard, is based on the true story of African American coach Herman Boone portrayed by Denzel Washington, and follows Coach Boone as he tries to introduce a racially diverse team at the T. C. Williams High School in the Northern Virginia city of Alexandria in 1971.
 Actor Will Patton portrays Bill Yoast, an assistant coach making a transition to help out Boone.
 The real life portrayal of athletes Gerry Bertier and Julius Campbell, played by Ryan Hurst and Wood Harris, appear within the harmonized storyline; while Kip Pardue and Kate Bosworth also star in principal roles.